rubyforgood/Flaredown/README.md

 ### Prerequisites

-Populate the necessary environment parameters with `cp backend/env-example backend/.env && cp backend/env-example frontend/.env`
+- Populate the necessary environment parameters with `cp backend/env-example backend/.env && cp backend/env-example frontend/.env`

-Create a [Facebook dev app](https://developers.facebook.com/docs/development/create-an-app) and paste your own ID into `frontend/.env` file's `FACEBOOK_APP_ID` parameter.
+- Create a [Facebook dev app](https://developers.facebook.com/docs/development/create-an-app) and paste your own ID into `frontend/.env` file's `FACEBOOK_APP_ID` parameter.
-Note: This is not necessary in `backend/.env` but we have not yet cleaned up these two files into the necessary components.
+    - Note: This is not necessary in `backend/.env` but we have not yet cleaned up these two files into the necessary components.
+- Seed your database using `make seed` or `bundle exec rails app:setup`

 ### Running